eugeniowalters/eugeniowalters/README.md

 -->
 #So many ideas so little time lol 👋

 Learning something new, tinkering and talking to others brings endless joy; so I hope to continue exploring here.
+I hope it helps someone

 ##Lean Canvas and BMC helps me organize my thoughts so I'll use it for all repo readme